Integrate TiDB Cloud with New Relic

-TiDB Cloud supports New Relic integration (Preview).
+TiDB Cloud supports New Relic integration.
 You can configure TiDB Cloud to send metrics of your TiDB clusters to New Relic.
 After that, you can directly view these metrics in your New Relic dashboards.

 New Relic integration version

-TiDB Cloud has supported New Relic integration (Beta) since April 11, 2023.
-Starting from July 31, 2025, TiDB Cloud introduces an enhanced preview version of the integration.
+TiDB Cloud has supported the project-level New Relic integration (Beta) since April 11, 2023.
+Starting from July 31, 2025, TiDB Cloud introduces the cluster-level New Relic integration (Preview).
+Starting from September 30, 2025, the cluster-level New Relic integration becomes generally available (GA).

-- New Relic integration (Preview): if no Datadog or New Relic integration remains undeleted within your organization by July 31, 2025, TiDB Cloud provides the preview version of New Relic integration so you can experience the latest enhancements.
+- Cluster-level New Relic integration: if no legacy project-level Datadog or New Relic integration remains undeleted within your organization by July 31, 2025, TiDB Cloud provides the cluster-level New Relic integration for your organization to experience the latest enhancements.

-- New Relic integration (Beta): if at least one Datadog or New Relic integration remains undeleted within your organization by July 31, 2025, TiDB Cloud retains both existing and new integrations in the beta version to avoid affecting current dashboards.
-We will also proactively reach out to you to discuss a suitable migration plan and timeline.
+- Legacy project-level New Relic integration (Beta): if at least one legacy project-level Datadog or New Relic integration remains undeleted within your organization by July 31, 2025, TiDB Cloud retains both existing and new integrations at the project level for your organization to avoid affecting current dashboards.
+Note that the legacy project-level New Relic integrations will be deprecated on October 31, 2025.
+If your organization is still using these legacy integrations, follow Migrate Datadog and New Relic Integrations to migrate to the new cluster-level integrations and minimize disruptions to your metrics-related services.

 Prerequisites